- You are here:

 Randy Steele, an engineer working on his MBA degree, knew that his career path at Siemens needed more business-based knowledge.
 “My rationale for going back to get my MBA was based on several factors at Siemens.
 I've stepped farther from the technical fields and more into the business side of things,” says Steele.
 “My new role has developed to incorporate things like project management, forecasting, cost estimation, and proposal development and taken a step away from the nuts and bolts.
 While not every company discusses blade design, flowrates, or bearing clearances, nearly everyone sets and meets budgets, has profit and sales goals and manages projects.
 In that sense, business is a lot like math, it's a language that is common across all industries.”

-However, not everyone agrees that the MBA is a necessity for engineers to succeed in business.
+However, not everyone agrees that an MBA is a necessity for engineers to succeed in business.
 "Here in Silicon Valley, MS/PhD-level engineers, with and without MBA degrees, are very common on the management teams of new technology companies.
 Graduate degree choices are driven, in part, by what you want your core skill set to be and how you will use it to distinguish yourself in the business world early on in your career,” says Deb Kilpatrick, GT alumnus and Vice President of Market Development at CardioDX, Inc. "In my own experience, a PhD program provided me with a strong technical foundation for solving complex problems across multiple domains.
 This, along with a lot of "on the job" learning, has enabled me to migrate from the R&D side into commercial management roles without an MBA.
 However, the reverse migration is not so prevalent.”

 Across the board, MBA students and practicing engineers seem to agree that each person should work in the field before making the decision.
-“My advice would be to first go out and work for a couple of years and decide then what you want or need to do,” suggests Larry Jacobs, associate dean in the College of Engineering at Georgia Tech.
-That is the same advice that the Career Services office at Georgia Tech gives.
+“My advice would be to first go out and work for a couple of years and decide then what you want or need to do,” suggests Larry Jacobs, associate dean in the College of Engineering at Georgia Tech That is the same advice that the Career Services office at Georgia Tech gives.
 “Unless they have a strong desire for an advanced degree or know that they need it to get the type of job they want upon graduation, I recommend that our students get several years of work experience beyond graduation prior to pursuing an advanced degree.
 This helps them to make an informed decision regarding graduate school and, if desirable, the type of graduate program they wish to pursue,” advises Marge Dussich, associate director of Tech’s Career Services.

 Taking time to work is seen as a necessity for many hiring managers.
 “Whether it’s an MBA or engineering specialty, an engineering graduate should not hurry to jump into a career.
 Use this time to learn as much as you can,” says Mike Polak, GT alumnus, of Memorial University Medical Center in Savannah.